lizard-demon/bhopblox/README.md

 - **Audio Support**: Web Audio API support for generative music system

 ### Pro Tips for Best Experience
-- **Browse All Worlds**: Explore all 6 worlds to see different themes and descriptions
+- **Browse All Worlds**: Explore all 6 voxel worlds to see different themes and unique features - each has distinct descriptions and authors
-- **Read Descriptions**: Each world has unique features - descriptions help you choose what interests you most
+- **Read World Descriptions**: Each world has unique characteristics - descriptions help you choose what interests you most (caves, sky islands, ocean mining, etc.)
-- **Select First**: Always select a world before clicking "INITIALIZE WORLD" to avoid error messages
+- **Select First**: Always select a world before clicking "INITIALIZE WORLD" to avoid error messages with dissonant audio feedback
-- **Be Patient**: Initial voxel engine load may take time - watch for status updates in the block interface
+- **Be Patient**: Initial engine load may take time - watch for status updates ("Loading engine..." → "Ready") in the block interface
-- **Quick Exit**: ESC key provides instant return to world selection
+- **Quick Exit**: ESC key provides instant return to world selection from engine mode with smooth transitions
-- **World Switching**: Exit and select different worlds to browse various environments
+- **World Switching**: Exit and select different worlds to experience various voxel environments and their unique characteristics
-- **Desktop Recommended**: While mobile-compatible, desktop provides optimal experience
+- **Desktop Recommended**: While mobile-compatible, desktop provides optimal performance and WebGL acceleration for the engine
-- **Engine Refresh**: Use 'R' key if needed to force voxel engine reload
+- **Engine Refresh**: Use 'R' key if needed to force reload the WebAssembly voxel engine (useful for troubleshooting)
-- **Enjoy the Atmosphere**: Notice the authentic Minecraft block styling and pixelated effects that enhance the blocky experience
+- **Enjoy the Block Atmosphere**: Notice the authentic Minecraft styling, pixelated effects, and stone-textured panels that create the immersive block experience
-- **Listen to the Music**: The generative ambient music evolves continuously - each session has unique soundscapes
+- **Listen to the Music**: The generative ambient music evolves continuously with multiple scales and harmonic layers - each session has unique soundscapes

 ## Technical Architecture